Harris Rosen: Philanthropy

 Rosen's philanthropic efforts began in 1993, when he created the Tangelo Park Program to benefit an impoverished Orlando community of the same name.
 The three-pronged program includes his promise of college scholarships (including room, board, books, and tuition) for members of the community who are accepted to vocational school, college or university in the state of Florida.
 The program includes a parent resource center and ten neighborhood preschools.
 As of 2016, more than 200 college degrees have been awarded through this program.
 For more than ten years, Rosen funded an alternative spring break for about a dozen Cornell students who wish to spend their vacation in Orlando, staying in one of his hotels and mentoring students who live in Tangelo Park.

 In the spring of 2016, Rosen announced a program similar to the Tangelo Park Program, albeit five times as large, to benefit the Parramore District near downtown Orlando.
 The program started with Parramore residents who graduated high school in 2016.
 In addition, Rosen funded the building and maintenance of a 24-room preschool housed at the Orange County Public Schools Academic Center for Excellence in Parramore which opened in August 2017.
 Rosen funded 48 teachers' and aides' salaries, as well as the salaries of two directors.

 In November 2017, Rosen announced a partnership with Rollins College, a private, liberal arts college in Winter Park, to provide three annual scholarships to the school to be shared by Tangelo Park and Parramore high school graduates.

 In 2002, Rosen donated $18 million to the University of Central Florida to develop the Rosen College of Hospitality Management.
 He funded hundreds of scholarships annually to students attending the Rosen College.

-For years, Rosen has funded sending medical supplies and personal hygiene items to Haiti.
+Rosen funded sending medical supplies and personal hygiene items to Haiti.
 In 2006, he hosted the Water for Haiti gala at Rosen Plaza which funded more than 200 water filtration devices.
 He has also committed to rebuilding hurricane damaged homes—more than 100—which were completed in December 2017.
 Rosen served as a charter member of the University of Central Florida Board of Trustees.